 Do not place headers on each page.
 Use them only as appropriate to indicate major sections of the thesis (e.g., INTRODUCTION, CHAPTER 1, BIBLIOGRAPHY).
 They should be centered and placed two inches from the top of the paper in uppercase type.

-Graphs may be put on cross-section pages but the margins specified above should be preserved.
+Graphs may be put on cross-section pages.

 Dating the Dissertation